Work permits for employees in Brazil: A complete guide for employers [2024]

 Application process for Brazil work visas

 The first step of the work visa application process in Brazil must be taken by the employer, which means the first step is securing a job offer.
-Only a Brazilian legal entity can create a visa application for a foreign worker, so if your company has not established a business entity in Brazil, it will need to use an Employer of Record (EOR).
+Only a Brazilian legal entity can create a visa application for a foreign worker, so if your company has not established a business entity in Brazil, it will need to use an employer of record (EOR).

 • The employer must submit all the correct documents (translated into Portuguese) to the General Coordination of Immigration Department.
 Documents the employer must submit include:

-• Applicant and Candidate Form
+• Applicant and candidate form

 • Documentation showing the legal status of the business entity sponsoring the visa (company statutes or contractual alterations registered with the Commercial Board or Public Civil Registry and a copy of the National Legal Entity Registration Card)